 The redhead jumped, having been staring at the ghost animal in awe.
-"I-I have asthma a-and I don't like talking in front of people."
+"I-I have asthma a-and I don't like talking in front of people," she stuttered.

-Danny started, not expecting such a danger.
-"Asthma?
-I think we have an inhaler in the supply bag if you ever need it."
+Danny frowned.
+"Alicia, if you ever need help, please tell me.
+We have an inhaler in the supply bag if you ever need it."
 Alicia nodded.
 "And your strengths?"

 Alicia paused.
 Her blue eyes flickered to her brother.
 "I'm... determined.
 I want t-to be better than my brother and prove that I can do things too."
-Sucking in a deep breath, the redhead stared directly into Danny's eyes.
-"I'll never give up on a-anything.
+Sucking in a deep breath, the redhead stared directly into Danny's eyes and continued, "I'll never give up on a-anything.
 Not until I've done it and done it well."

 The warm smile was back.
-"That's a pretty good quality to have."
+"That's a pretty good quality to have," Danny smiled, impressed.

 Face as bright as a tomato, Alicia shoved her head into Kim's back.

 Mikey, seeing as it was his turn, averted his shocked eyes from his big sister.
 "I-I guess I'm smarter than most people.
 I like analyzing situations and coming up with the best possible solution."
 The male redhead frowned.
 "Physically though, I can not properly defend myself.
 I'm a very easy target."